How a Copywriter Uses Press Releases to Boost Your Profits

-This article is based on the premise that you are seeking to create genuine press releases rather than the all-too-common press release spam designed to be posted only to the many so-called press release sites.
-In almost all cases these sites are valueless in the promotion of your business and I do not offer services that support this so-called marketing form.
+This article is based on the premise that you want to create genuine press releases rather than the all-too-common press release spam designed to be posted only to the many so-called press release sites.
+In almost all cases these sites are valueless in the promotion of your business, and I do not offer services that support this so-called marketing form.

 Use a Good Quality Press Release Template

 Newsworthy, to a journalist, means that the item must be of interest to the journalist’s audience.
-This means that it is usually a waste of time to send out press releases to a myriad of destinations.
+It is usually a waste of time to send out press releases to a myriad of destinations.
 It is better to target your press release to a relevant audience and then promote your release to publications targeting that audience.

-- Timeliness: Events that are happening right now are more newsworthy than events that happened in the past.
+- Timeliness: Events that are happening right now are more newsworthy than events that occurred in the past.
 The timeliest news is information that is being made known to the public before competing news outlets.
-This type of news is called a scoop and all news outlets like to be able to scoop their competition!
+This type of news is called a scoop, and all news outlets like to be able to scoop their competition!

 - Proximity: If your press release is about people in the community local to the news outlet then it will be more newsworthy than if it was about people in some far distant place.
 Sometimes it is not geography that makes for proximity but interest.
 For example, a story about online gamers might be of interest to gamers almost no matter where in the world they are, but those same readers will be less interested in a story about knitting, or cookery.

 - Bizarreness: Unusual stories tend to be newsworthy.
-For example, recently I saw a news item about how a hunter had been injured by a goose.
-This is unusual because normally, it is the hunter causing the injuries.
+For example, recently I saw a news item about how a goose had injured a hunter.
+This is unusual because typically, it is the hunter causing the injuries.
 To make your press release score highly in this category try to find an element where the events run counter to those usually expected.